 Blended Learning Experience

-The ALUSB MBA is a blended, work-study programme.
-By “blended” we mean that this MBA is structured part in person (in Kigali, Rwanda) and part online, where students study while working, back in their home countries.
+The ALUSB MBA is a blended, part-time programme.
+By “blended” we mean that this MBA is structured part in person (in Kigali, Rwanda) and part online, where students engage in interactive, online learning while remaining at work in their home countries.

 - Visiting Lecturer